Dotneteer/dotneteer.github.io/_posts/2018-01-25-zxspectrum-part-3.md

 If you are about to write a ZX Spectrum emulator—or any computer emulator—you soon learn that taking care of timing is probably the most important thing.
 Without this, you won’t be able to create a high-fidelity emulation of real hardware.

+{: class="note"}
-_Note: In the future articles in this series I will treat particular aspects of timings in almost every post._
+__Note__: In the future articles in this series I will treat particular aspects of timings in almost every post.

 The Z80 CPU executes instructions as a series of subsequent machine cycles.
 To understand how it works, Figure 7 gives you the detailed timing of the __INC (HL)__ instruction. __INC (HL)__ increments the value stored at the memory address pointed by the __HL__ register pair.